lilyhlou/la-mailer/README.md

             #redirect any url beginning with /p/ to port 5000
           proxy_pass http://localhost:5000;
         }
 ...rest of server section is irrelevant

 This redirects URLs starting with / (so all URLs) to the npm server running on port 9000.
 Except when a URL starts with /p/ it is directed to the flask server running on port 5000.

 Thus, all calls to the Python scripts running on the flask server must start with /p/, and the python scripts must only take URLs that start with /p/

+6. Run nginx
+7. Then, the website will be visible at http://localhost:8080